crystalfontz/cfa_linux_examples/README.md

 Source code for the example utilities are also contained in this archive.
 See the extracted sub-directories for the C source code.

 (*) This source code (with a few minor modifications) should also work under other operating systems.
-If you would like to have us (Crystalfontz) help you make these work under a a different OS, please email us.
+If you would like to have us (Crystalfontz) help you make these work under a different OS, please email us.

 #Contact Info
 ````